lewis-morris/flarchitect/docs/source/_configuration_table.rst

           :bdg:`type` ``callable``
           :bdg-secondary:`Optional` :bdg-dark-line:`Global`

-        - Callable run on the raw request body before deserialization.
-Use it to normalise or sanitize payloads globally.
+        - Callable run on the raw request body before deserialisation.
+Use it to normalise or sanitise payloads globally.
     * - ``API_ALLOW_CASCADE_DELETE``

           :bdg-secondary:`Optional`